 MCL Tear Rehab in Peerless Park, MO

 MCL Tear Treatment in Peerless Park, MO.
-Suffering from an MCL tear may be painful and distressing, impacting your daily routines and favorite activities.
-At Axes Physical Therapy, we are aware of the struggles you endure and are committed to offering the guidance and expertise necessary to heal completely from your MCL injury in Peerless Park, MO.
+Suffering from an MCL tear can be both painful and concerning, affecting your everyday activities and ability to do the things you love most.
+At Axes Physical Therapy, we are aware of the struggles you endure and are dedicated to delivering the support and specialized care required to heal completely from your MCL injury in Peerless Park, MO.
 Our committed group of proficient Peerless Park, MO physical therapists is dedicated to formulating individualized treatment plans tailored to your unique injury, goals, and the lifestyle you want to return to.
-With our holistic approach and cutting-edge facilities, we assist you in every phase of your healing journey.
-Contact us online, schedule an appointment, or reach out to the nearest Axes location and let us help you get back to doing what you love most.
+With our comprehensive approach and cutting-edge facilities, we assist you in every phase of your healing journey.
+Contact us online, schedule an appointment, or call your local Axes facility and let us help you get back to doing what you love most.

 Anatomy of an MCL Tear

-The MCL is found on the inner side of the knee, joining the femur (thighbone) to the tibia (shinbone).
-The MCL plays a crucial role in stabilizing the knee, particularly against forces that push the knee inward.
-An MCL tear happens when the ligament is overstretched or torn, often due to sports injuries, direct impacts, or sudden twisting movements.
+The MCL is located on the inner side of the knee, connecting the femur (thighbone) to the tibia (shinbone).
+The MCL is essential for stabilizing the knee, particularly against forces that push the knee inward.
+An MCL tear is when the ligament is overstretched or torn, frequently caused by sports injuries, direct blows, or abrupt twisting motions.

 Functions of the MCL in Knee Stability